swaechter/smbjwrapper/README.md

 ### Ensure a directory exist

-Ensure that a directory exists (Atuocreation if required):
+Ensure that a directory exists (Autocreation if required):

 ```java
 try (SharedConnection sharedConnection = new SharedConnection("127.0.0.1", "Share", authenticationContext)) {